jesperingels/meesterproef-1819/product-biografie/README.md

 ## Week 5
 This week we only had three days to finish the application and everything else that had to be done.
 I mainly focused on: Design Rationale, Product Biografie, Reflectie and the presentation for the exposition at the end of the week.

+After a talk with our coach we concluded that some final change had to be made to have a working prototype ready for the exposition.
+So I fixed some cross-browser issues and the overall responsiveness of the app.